Rainer Voegeli Travel Grant

 How can a student or young scientist apply for the 2023 Rainer Voegeli Travel Grant?

-- Submit an abstract to the IFSCC Barcelona Congress by 31 January 2023 at www.ifscc2023.com
+· Submit an abstract to the IFSCC Barcelona Congress no later than the deadline found in www.ifscc2023.com.

-- Send a CV, a copy of your passport (or other national ID document) and a copy of the submitted abstract to the SEQC (Spanish Society of Cosmetic Chemists) at email@example.com.
+· Send a CV, a copy of your passport (or other national ID document) and a copy of the accepted abstract by 31 May 2023 to the SWISS SCC (Swiss Society of Cosmetic Chemists) at firstname.lastname@example.org.
 The subject line should read ‘2023 Travel Grant submission’.

 The Rainer Voegeli Travel Grant was introduced in 2017, funded initially with prize money won by Rainer Voegeli at the IFSCC 2016 Congress.
 This covered the 2017 and 2018 awards, with Rainer’s employer, DSM Nutritional Products, funding this grant into the future.
 The grant is jointly administered by the Swiss Society and DSM.